1

 Note: non-code files such as pdf or doc files will be ignored by the code execution service.

-Part 2: Connect to the Code Execution Service
+Part 2: Connect to the code execution service

-1. Switch to the Integrations tab within the widget settings.
+Switch to the Integrations tab within the widget settings.

-Important Note on Updates: The current version does not support direct file overwrites.
+Note: The current version does not support direct file overwrites.
 If you need to update the configuration file later, you must delete the integration from the list and re-add it with the new file.

-Testing & Verification
+Testing & verification

 1. Submit a Test: Acting as a learner, upload a code file and submit the post.